Academic Advising/Academic Support Services

 The Center for Undergraduate Research and Academic Engagement (CRE) is committed to helping students become accomplished scholars and active citizens–people of character who can drive innovation and enrich our society.
 To that end, CRE works with faculty, staff, and students from across campus to support the engagement of FSU undergraduates in high-impact curricular and co-curricular experiences such as research and creative projects, social innovation, and international service learning.
 We help students take advantage of the resources of a major research university.
 Some of the programs offered by CRE are:

-- Undergraduate Research Opportunity Program (UROP): For first- and second-year students interested in a first research experience.
+- Undergraduate Research Opportunity Program (UROP): For first-year, second-year, and transfer students interested in a first research experience.
 UROP students gain research experience as a faculty research assistant for two semesters while participating in a research training colloquium and present at the annual Undergraduate Research Symposium.

 - IDEA Grants: For students seeking funding for their research, creative endeavor, or other project.
-Selected applicants will receive a summer stipend of up to $4,000 (or up to $6,000 for groups or $5,000 for the ACC IDEA Grant) to fund their self-designed work on a topic, project, problem, artistic product or performance, or other entrepreneurial or creative idea.
+Selected applicants will receive a summer stipend of up to $4,000 (or up to $6,000 for groups) to fund their self-designed work on a topic, project, problem, artistic product or performance, or other entrepreneurial or creative idea.

 - Publication and Presentation: CRE helps students find venues for sharing their research with the community through presentations like the Showcase of Undergraduate Research Excellence, the Fall Research Day, and the annual Undergraduate Research Symposium, or publishing in the FSU Undergraduate Research journal, The Owl.